ElementsProject/lightning/doc/FAQ.md

 There are 3 types of 'rescans' you can make:
 - `rescanblockchain`: A `bitcoind` RPC call which rescans the blockchain starting at the given height.
-This does not have an effect on c-lightning as `lightningd` tracks all block and wallet data independently.
+This does not have an effect on Core Lightning as `lightningd` tracks all block and wallet data independently.
 - `--rescan=depth`: A `lightningd` configuration flag.
 This flag is read at node startup and tells lightningd at what depth from current blockheight to rebuild its internal state.